aws-samples/amazon-sagemaker-secure-mlops/README.md

   --query 'FileSystems[].Tags[?Key==`ManagedByAmazonSageMakerResource`].Value[]'
 ```

+❗ If you have multiple EFS, double check that you copy the correct domain ID ❗

 2. Copy the SageMaker domain ID and run the following script from the solution directory:

+❗ This script will delete the EFS ❗
 ```sh
 SM_DOMAIN_ID=#SageMaker domain id
 pipenv run python3 functions/pipeline/clean-up-efs-cli.py $SM_DOMAIN_ID